 - Importance of determining the body position when a firearm is utilized

 - Differentiating between an intentional hanging and an autoerotic death

 - Reasons why a person may commit suicide

 - The biological, psychological and sociological perspectives of suicide

-Patrol officers, newly assigned and seasoned detectives, investigations supervisors, crime scene technicians, medical examiner and coroner investigators, military investigative personnel
+Patrol officers, newly assigned and seasoned detectives, investigations supervisors, crime scene technicians, medical examiner and coroner investigators, and military investigative personnel.

 What Our Students Are Saying